William Tell (opera): Act 4

 Arnold, aware of Tell's arrest, is dispirited, but, set on revenge, draws strength from being in his father's former home and sings a moving lament (Ne m'abandonne point, espoir de la vengeance...
 Asile héréditaire... – "Do not abandon me, hope of vengeance...
 Home of my forefathers").
 Would-be "confederates" arrive, sharing and reinforcing his hope of vengeance.
 Revived, Arnold points them to the weapons cache that his father and Tell had prepared.
-Seeing the men armed, Arnold launches into the hugely demanding (Amis, amis, secondez ma vengeance – "Friends, friends, assist my vengeance"), replete with multiple and sustained top Cs.
+Seeing the men armed, Arnold launches into a hugely demanding aria (Amis, amis, secondez ma vengeance – "Friends, friends, assist my vengeance"), replete with multiple and sustained top Cs.
 Resolved, they leave to storm Altdorf and free Tell.